9novikoff/TaskManagementSystem/README.md

 # Task Management System

 ## Overview
 Task Management System is a simple and secure app for organizing tasks.
 It lets users log in, create and update tasks.
 Features include task filtering, sorting, and pagination, making it easy to stay organized.
-Built with a focus on clarity and reliability, it uses JWT for authentication and ensures clean, validated data handling.

 ## Setup Instructions